-Sambosas are popular Afghan appetizers that are triangular puff pastries stuffed with spiced ground meat and peas and baked to flaky golden turnovers.
+Sambosas are popular Afghan appetizer recipes that are triangular puff pastries stuffed with spiced ground meat and peas and baked to flaky golden turnovers.
 This Afghan sambosa recipe makes 6 puff pastry and is great served as a snack with chai or as an appetizer with yoghurt mint dip.
 You know my choice - chai.

 Did you know Samosa has its origin in Central Asia?
 And what a journey to land across the Asian countries adapting the local flavours!
 It is a universal truth that no two samosa recipes are the same.
 But this Afghan Samosa recipe has my heart and I have already made it a few times now.